bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 __Resources:__
 *  __Lecture notes:__ [LN-graphBasics.pdf](docs/LN-basics.pdf), [LN-bfsdfs.pdf](docs/LN-bfsdfs.pdf), [LN-topsort.pdf](docs/LN-topsort.pdf)
 *  __Lab:__   [Lab11](docs/lab11.pdf)
-*  Exam 2 in class
 * __Assignment:__  [Assignment 10](docs/hw10.pdf) in Gradescope

 ***

-### Week 12, 13:   Shortest paths (DAGs, Dijkstra and Bellman-Ford)
+### Week 12, 13, 14:    Shortest paths on DAGs,  Dijkstra and  Bellman-Ford.
-_November 13-21 (1.5 weeks)_
+_November 13-30_

-We discuss a fundamental problems on graphs ---shortest paths and see some of the nicest algorithms in computer science: Dijkstra's and Bellman-Ford's algorithms.
+We discuss shortest paths on graphs and see some of the nicest algorithms in computer science: Dijkstra's and Bellman-Ford's algorithms.
 While describing them we try to understand some common principles that guided their design.
 We'll see that Bellman-Ford's algorithm uses dynamic programming and Dijkstra's is a greedy algorithm, making these nice applications of the techniques we studied earlier in the semester.

 __Objectives:__

-* Understand the algorithms for computing shortest paths explained in the notes: how they work, why they work, and their complexity
+* Understand the algorithms for computing shortest paths explained in the notes: how they work, why they work, and their analysis

 __Resources:__
 *  __Lecture notes__:  [LN-shpaths.pdf](docs/LN-shpaths.pdf), [LN-mst.pdf](docs/LN-mst.pdf), [LN-mst-summary.pdf](docs/LN-mst-summary.pdf),